petzi53/weblog-portfolio/content/home/about.md

 ---

-I am professor of Education Technology and for 13 years head of the [Department of Interactive Media and Educational Technologies](http://www.donau-uni.ac.at/en/department/imb/index.php) at [Danube University Krems](http://www.donau-uni.ac.at/en/index.php).
+I am professor of Education Technology and was for 13 years head of the [Department of Interactive Media and Educational Technologies](http://www.donau-uni.ac.at/en/department/imb/index.php) at [Danube University Krems](http://www.donau-uni.ac.at/en/index.php).
+I am currently on a sabbatical.

 <!-- Currently I am on a sabbatical. -->